On Lorentz Variability of Magnetically Dominated Relativistic Outflows: Introduction

-In this Letter we show that a magnetic field that is strictly stationary in the co-moving with jet frame may nonetheless exhibit apparent periodic variations to an external observer.
-To model the underlying field structure, we adopt a force-free Beltrami configuration, as a representative equilibrium of highly magnetized relativistic jet outflows.
-This framework allows us to calculate the characteristic frequency of the apparent variability and show that it is generated purely by relativistic kinematics and projection effects.
-Thus, the time variability observed in the lab frame may provide a sensitive probe of the hidden magnetic field structure and topology near the jet axis in super-relativistic flows. magnetic Lorenz seismology.
+In the present work we show that a magnetic field that is strictly stationary in the co-moving frame of a relativistic jet can nonetheless produce apparent periodic variations in the electromagnetic emission observed by an external observer.
+This effect arises solely from Lorentz mapping of spatially extended magnetic structure, linking it directly to observable temporal variability.
+To model the underlying field structure, we adopt a force-free Beltrami configuration as a representative equilibrium of highly magnetized relativistic outflows.
+Within this framework, we derive the characteristic frequency of the variability and demonstrate that it follows purely from relativistic kinematics and projection effects.
+Consequently, the observed time variability provides a direct probe of the underlying magnetic field structure near the jet axis in super-relativistic flows.